timilehin2000/gowagr/README.md

 ### Swagger

-Swagger documentation can be accessed at:
+Swagger documentation can be accessed upon running the code at:

 `http://localhost:3001/api-docs`